MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsInitializeWritableLayer.md

 `writableLayerPath`

-Full path to the root directory of the writable layer
+Full path to the root directory of the writable layer.

 `layerData`

-JSON document providing the locations of the antecedent layers that are used by teh writable layer
+JSON document providing the locations of the antecedent layers that are used by teh writable layer.

 `options`